agroecology residential

 You'll learn everything about ethical animal husbandry for a small herd of pastured pigs and cattle, including careful paddock rotations and waste-stream feed management for the pigs, and holistic planned grazing with cattle.
 You'll experience firsthand what supply-chain control really means as Tammi teaches you to butcher both pork and beef in our on-farm boning room, as well as learning a range of techniques and recipes for making smallgoods, salumi, and charcuterie in our commercial kitchen and curing room.
 You'll also help run workshops on butchery, curing, and salami making, and learn the skills to cater for medium to large groups.
 And of course you'll learn our direct sales model - a combination of risk & reward sharing community-supported agriculture (CSA) and farm gate sales.
 Tumpinyeri will teach you the art and hard yakka of market gardening, from germinating, sowing, weeding, and harvesting to wash, pack, bunch and deliver fresh salads, root vegetables, and more.
 You’ll be wholly inculcated in the philosophy and practice of agroecology as a science, a set of practices, and a social movement, with a commitment to the frugal abundance of a degrowth model that ensures radical sufficiency for all.

 From building fences and pig houses, welding and weeding, planting trees, keeping good herd and harvest records, doing seam butchery, and running a profit and loss report - join us and develop the skills to support your passion for growing fair food.
-Your time with Jonai will also come with a bucketload of homesteading skills: sourdough baking with wheat grown and milled here on the farm, milking Wynny & making yoghurt, butter, and cheese, fermenting and pickling vegetables - we do it all.
+Your time with Jonai and Tumpinyeri will also come with a bucketload of homesteading skills, depending on the season in some cases: sourdough baking with wheat grown and milled here on the farm, milking Wynny & making yoghurt, butter, and cheese, fermenting and pickling vegetables - we do it all.

 Accommodation is in a converted shipping container with fabulous views and a composting toilet.
 Meals are enjoyed with the family and whoever else happens to be with us on any given day.
 You won't have much time for internet, but we have NBN wireless available in the house.
 Work is across seven days a week, with light duties on weekends for all.